NixOS/rfcs/rfcs/0054-support-levels-and-tiers.md

 This RFC proposes an initial set of 5 support tiers (in decreasing order): `full`, `system`, `bootstrap`, `core` and `none`.

-The `core`, `bootstrap` and `system` tiers are roughly characterized by the set of all packages with the corresponding support level (and more significant support level) being usable.
-More on this [below](#relationship-between-support-levels-support-tiers-and-acceptance-tiers).
-Note that higher support tiers correspond to the inclusion of less-significant support levels.
+The `core`, `bootstrap` and `system` tiers are roughly characterized by the set of all packages with the corresponding scope being usable.
+More on this [below](#relationship-between-scope-support-and-acceptance).
+Note that higher support tiers correspond to the inclusion of broader scopes.

 Platform support tiers are advertised to users and should help them decide what platforms to use or whether the nixpkgs ecosystem is suitable for their needs, given a platform.